siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 $$

-then, in the aligned case, the overloaded operator $+$ can read both the visible values and their inner values:
+then, in the aligned case, the overloaded operator $+$ can read both the visible values and their inner states:

 $$
 U + V := (u + v)^2